 General Landscape Uses: Accent shrub in moist to wet soils.

 Availability: Grown by one or two native plant nurseries in South Florida.
-Available at Indian Trails Native Nursery in Lake Worth (561-641-9488).
+Available at Indian Trails Native Nursery in Lake Worth, and in Naples at Everglades Native Designs.

 Description: Medium to large shrub; occasionally a small tree.